fgauna12/fgauna12.github.io/_posts/2019-12-10-are-there-low-low-performers.md

 So low performing organizations are:

-- Deploying to code to production between once per month and once every six months
+* Deploying to code to production between once per month and once every six months
-- From the moment a commit makes it to the main branch to the moment it makes it to production, is anywhere between one month and six months
+* From the moment a commit makes it to the main branch to the moment it makes it to production, is anywhere between one month and six months
-- In case of an outage, on average it takes anywhere between one week and month month to restore service
+* In case of an outage, on average it takes anywhere between one week and month month to restore service
-- When they do deploy, 46-60% of the deploys fail or require remediation
+* When they do deploy, 46-60% of the deploys fail or require remediation

-> What if someone develops a greenfield system and doesn't deploy within 6 months?
+> What if a company develops a greenfield system <br> and doesn't deploy within 6 months?

 Sometimes there's so much anticipation and investment poured to a project that provides no business value for such a long time.
 I think they are lower performers than the low performers, regardless of what fancy tech they are using.